gaultier/blog/the_missing_cross_platform_os_api_for_timers.md

 In short, we have multiplexed multiple timers using one system call (and a min-heap to remember what timers are on-going and when will the next one trigger).

+*Addendum*: A reader has pointed out that [Webkit](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/platform/Timer.cpp) does exactly the same.

 ## Conclusion

 Writing cross-platform C code typically means writing two code paths: one for Windows and one for Unix.
 But for multiplexed I/O, and for timers, each Unix has its own idea of what's the Right Way(tm).